-- 1. A completed school medicine form with parent signature must accompany medicine.
+- 1. Any medication administered for the first time will have to be given at home. - 2.
+A completed school medicine form with parent signature must accompany medicine.
 If medicine must be given for longer than two weeks, the child's physician must sign a form.
 (If an equivalent document has been signed, it must be attached to a school form and the information properly recorded.)
 All information, including dates, must be included.
-If such information is not provided, the medication cannot be administered. - 2.
+If such information is not provided, the medication cannot be administered. - 3.
 Only prescription medication will be given.
 Prescriptions must be for the child and must be current.
 The medicine must be in the prescription container, clearly labeled with the child's name.
-Over-the-counter medications will not be given unless accompanied by a signed physician's note with specific instructions. - 3.
+Over-the-counter medications will not be given unless accompanied by a signed physician's note with specific instructions. - 4.
 Only specifically trained staff will administer medication following the guidelines below: - a.
 Verifying the child and name on the medication match - b.
-Is the right medication on the permission form

-- c.
-Is the correct does listed on the medication container

-- d.
-Is the correct time to administer

-- e.
-Is administered in the correct method
+Is the right medication on the permission form - c.
+Is the correct does listed on the medication container - d.
+Is the correct time to administer - e.
+Is administered in the correct method - f.

-- f.
 Documents all required information

-- 4. All medication is in a locked container unless it is a life-saving medication such as Epi Pen when it will be kept in an accessible area but out of reach of children.
+5. All medication is in a locked container unless it is a life-saving medication such as Epi Pen when it will be kept in an accessible area but out of reach of children.